somedatapacket/docs.humio.com/content/appendix/instance-sizing.md

 ## Background

 With Humio, the limiting factor is usually query speed, not ingest capacity.
+Query speed depends:
-Query speed depends on two factors: available RAM and number of CPUs.
+Number of CPUs, available RAM and disk speed.
 The following numbers are all "ballpark recommendations", your exact circumstances may be different.

 A running Humio instance will use something like 10-20% of available RAM - the rest of available memory is used for OS-level